Chao-Xi/jxazurebook/docs/az305/7az305_summary.md

 	* Media content
 	* Bulk data processing

-An HDD **has moving parts**, an arm that needs to read and write data sequential to a disk.
-It is very good a writing or reading large amounts of data that is close together
+<mark>An HDD **has moving parts**, an arm that needs to read and write data sequential to a disk.
+It is very good a writing or reading large amounts of data that is close together</mark>

 #### Access Tiers (Blob Storage)